Prepare for Home Care for Elderly Relatives

 Tip 7 – Set Realistic Social Work Expectations

 For many families there is a lot of ‘mystery’ surrounding what the social work department provides for older people.
 Confusion often reigns because people mistakenly think all social care is provided for free to everyone.
-These days care from social work is very limited and will often not be fully suitable for your loved one’s needs.
+These days, social work care is very limited and will often not be fully suitable for your loved one’s needs.

 Given the limited finances that social work has, relying on its services can be a frustrating experience and significantly reduce your sense of choice and control.
-If you have the financial means to pay for your own care, social work is generally best avoided, at least until you know exactly what you want a care arrangement to look like.
+If you have the financial means to pay for your own care, it is best to avoid social work, at least until you know exactly what you want a care arrangement to look like.
 Read more about 5 common misunderstands about direct payments.

 Tip 8 – Accept Needs As They Change